-We arrived to this hotel just outside of San Cristobal having no expectations whatsoever.
+We arrived to a hotel just outside of San Cristobal having no expectations whatsoever.
 We had done a little reading about Temazcal ceremonies online, but knew very little of what the ceremony would entail.

 What is a Temazcal ceremony?